 Size of Conference Room Tables

-If you have a certain number of people that you are hoping to accommodate in your conference room, there is another general rule that you can usually apply: the length of the table measured in feet is also the same number of people the table can fit.
-For example, a 14-foot long table can fit 14 people; six people on either side and one person at each end.
+Although a 3-foot walkway is a good minimum to adhere to, more space may be needed depending on the layout of your conference room.
+The most important thing to keep in mind is the comfort and safety of anyone walking or sitting in the space.
+If you have a certain number of people that you are hoping to accommodate in your conference room, there is another rule of thumb that you can apply: the length of the table measured in feet is also the number of people the table can sit.
+For example, a 14-foot long table can fit 14 people-- six people on either side and one person at each end.

-Conference chairs are an essential part of every conference room.
-They are designed to be comfortable, but not complex with several ergonomic adjustments.
-Since these meeting chairs are used by so many people, their adjustments are typically limited to seat height and tilt.
-With many different styles, like leather, traditional and modern, meeting chairs also offer a way to define your space.
-Be sure to also consider how the conference chairs will fit at your selected table.
+Conference chairs are an essential part of every meeting room.
+They are designed to be comfortable, but not overly complex so that meeting participants won't be fiddling with complicated ergonomic adjustments during meetings.
+Since conference chairs are used by so many people, their adjustments are typically limited to seat height and tilt tension.
+With many different styles, meeting chairs also offer a way to define your space.
+Be sure to consider how the conference chairs will fit at your selected table.

 Whiteboards can be extremely helpful during meetings.
-Placing one or multiple whiteboards in your meeting room provides much needed visual space to share and capture ideas.
-Choose from several styles and sizes, including the increasingly-popular glass markerboards to fit your room’s needs.
-Some whiteboards and glass markerboards can double as projection screens for presentations.
-Be sure to consider your placement of a whiteboard carefully, as you will want to ensure that everyone in your conference room will have a clear view of the board.
+Placing one or multiple marker boards in your meeting room will provide much needed visual space to share and capture ideas.
+Choose from several styles and sizes, including the increasingly-popular glass boards to fit your room’s needs.
+Some whiteboards and glass dry erase boards can double as projection screens for presentations.
+Be sure to consider the placement of a whiteboard carefully, as you will want to ensure that everyone in your conference room will have a clear view of it.

-Adding storage pieces is helpful to keep your meeting room organized.
-Consider storage furniture that is space-saving and dual-purpose like storage credenzas that allow you to store supplies behind cabinet doors while providing space on top for meeting materials.
+Adding storage pieces to your conference room is essential for maintaining a well-organized space.
+Consider storage furniture that is space-saving and dual-purpose like credenzas that allow you to store supplies behind cabinet doors while providing space on top for meeting materials.
 Also consider how or if your storage furniture will need to open.
 You will want to avoid having drawers and doors bump in to other furniture.